Estimated reading time: 11 minutes

 This article will explain the purpose and use of attribute templates, as well as how to manage them in Miva 10.

 Because attributes can be customized to cover an endless array of options, they can get pretty complicated.
-Luckily, Miva gives you the ability to create attribute templates which can be quickly applied to large amounts of products, with the click of a button.
+Luckily, Miva gives you the ability to create attribute templates that can be quickly applied to large amounts of products with the click of a button.
 And they work the same way in Miva 10 as they did in Miva 9.

 Building Your Miva 10 Attribute Template